razazaheer12/Advance_Weather_App-Next_Gen/README.md

 ## ✨ Key Features

-- 🌍 **Global Weather Search**: Instantly retrieve current conditions, forecasts, and details for any city worldwide via text or voice input.
+- 🌍 **Global Weather Search**: Instantly retrieve current conditions, forecasts, and details for any city worldwide via text input.
-- 📈 **Dynamic Visualizations**: Interactive temperature charts, hourly carousels, and weekly overviews using Recharts and Embla Carousel for smooth scrolling.
+- 📈 **Dynamic Visualizations**: Interactive temperature charts,  and weekly overviews using Recharts and Embla Carousel for smooth scrolling.
-- ❤️ **Favorites & Personalization**: Easily add, manage, and persist your favorite locations with local storage – no accounts needed!
 - 📱 **PWA Excellence**: Installable app with service workers for offline access, background sync, and a custom manifest for home screen addition.
-- 🔊 **Voice-Activated Search**: Hands-free querying using browser speech recognition – just speak the city name!
-- 🌙 **Adaptive Theming**: Automatic light/dark mode detection with next-themes, plus a beautiful weather-themed background.
 - ⚡ **Offline Resilience**: Graceful degradation with cached data, offline indicators, and install prompts for uninterrupted experience.
 - 🎨 **Accessible UI**: Built with Radix UI primitives for keyboard navigation, screen reader support, and responsive design across devices.